garfix/nligems/data/conversation-machine.md

 The program determined whether the contents of the user's sentence was in agreement with its own knowledge of the weather.

 Based on keywords in the input, and the agreement with its own knowledge, the program selected an answer frame.
-For example: "Well, we don't usually have __ weather in __, so you will probably not be disappointed".
+For example: "Well, we don't usually have ... weather in ..., so you will probably not be disappointed".

++ !
+First natural language system
++ !
+The meaning of each word is stored as an attribute-value pair